Visit Farthing Downs

 Farthing Downs can be easily reached from junction 7 of the M25.
-There is a free car park on Farthing Downs.
+There is a pay and display car park on Farthing Downs.
 The number of spaces is limited and it can be busy at weekends and on bank holidays.

-Alternatively, you can use on street parking on residential roads near to Coulsdon South station within parking restrictions or nearby parking at Happy Valley Park.
+Alternatively, you can use on street parking on residential roads near to Coulsdon South station within parking restrictions or nearby parking at Coulsdon Common by the Fox Public House or Happy Valley Park.

 Biking is a popular way of reaching Farthing Downs and is part of the London-Paris long distance cycle route.
 Cycle racks are available in the car park.